Common SSL Issues and How to Resolve Them

 - Enable HTTP/2 on your server to improve performance.

-- Use a Content Delivery Network (CDN) to distribute content efficiently.
+- Use a Content Delivery Network (CDN) to speed up content delivery.

 Final Thoughts